parsa-salimi/DualityOfFunction/docs/examples.md

 G_1 = '((3 4 5 6)(3 4 7 8))
 ```

-The full recusrion tree is depicted in the following figure:
+The full recusrion tree is depicted in the following figure.
+The two subproblems above correspond to the left and right branches of the tree.

 ![](example-tree.png/)